dericbp/hello-automated-acceptance-testing/README.md

 # Welcome to the World of Automated Acceptance Testing
-Example code for getting started with automated acceptance testing
+So you want to get started with automated acceptance testing?
+This is the repo for you.

 ##Prerequisites
 1. [Ruby](https://www.ruby-lang.org/en/documentation/installation/)